michealstern/Mission-Moon-Dashboard/README.md

 🎯 Clear summary cards: Total Rockets, Failed Missions, Successful Outcomes

 ✨ This dashboard transforms raw space data into meaningful insights.
 It reflects how data visualization can simplify even the vast world of space exploration.

+6. Screenshots / Demos
+   Show what the dashboard looks like.
+   example: